 For new users, Windows 11 may seem like a good option with the new design.
 You get rounded corners, a departure from the sharp edges we’ve seen in Windows for a long time.
 The Start Menu is now cleaner, featuring pinned apps and a recommended tab that shows you files based on your recent usage.
 The search box also has a cleaner look now.
 The desktop more or less stays the same, but the right-click menu gets a simplified look, with the most common options like cut, copy, paste, and rename, at the top in a grid.
 First-party apps also get a modern look.

 Another notable feature is window snap layouts.
 The ability to easily group windows into commonly-used snap layouts is definitely convenient.
 The new transparency effect is also rather nice and makes it look like Windows Aero — the transparency-focused design language first introduced in Windows Vista — has finally matured.

 For long-time Windows users, this update may cause a few annoyances.
 For example, the taskbar can no longer be resized or moved.
 The start button resides in the center by default, although you can move it back to the left.
 Also, the right-click menu hides away some menu options, like some app-specific functions you get with apps like Winrar, or some other Windows options like Troubleshoot compatibility.

 Still retains some familiarity

 Windows 11 promises some performance improvements over Windows 10.
-We have the promise of improved memory and power management.
+We have the promise of improved RAM and power management.
 This is also reflected in Microsoft Edge.
 Tab suspension works well in comparison to other Chromium-based browsers.
 We also have some other potentially great features like DirectStorage API.
-Microsoft added it in a recent update, and it promises to cut load times for games, depending upon developer implementation, but we haven’t seen widespread adoption yet.
+It promises to cut load times for games, depending upon developer implementation, but we haven’t seen widespread adoption yet.